 When sperm is collected for artificial insemination, such as IUI, the first step is to wash it.
 The process separates the sperm cells from the seminal fluid.

 This process removes toxic wastes from the sperm sample and enhances the possibility of the sperm reaching the fallopian tubes for fertilization.
 It can also help couples experiencing unexplained infertility, male-factor infertility, or disorders in the immune system, preventing them from conceiving.

-Techniques Used for Washing the Sperm
+Sperm Processing Techniques Used for Sperm Washing